PEAK-Legacy/AddOns/README.txt

       ...
     TypeError: cannot create weak reference to 'object' object

-However, there is a ``roledict_for()`` function in the ``peak.util.roles`` module that you can extend using PEAK-Rules advice.
-Once you add a method to support a type that otherwise can't be used with roles, you should be able to use any and all kinds of role objects with that type.
+However, there is an ``addons_for()`` function in the ``peak.util.addons`` module that you can extend using PEAK-Rules advice.
+Once you add a method to support a type that otherwise can't be used with add-ons, you should be able to use any and all kinds of add-on objects with that type.
 (Assuming, of course, that you can implement a suitable storage mechanism!)

 Finally, a few words regarding garbage collection.
-If you don't want to create a reference cycle, don't store a reference to your subject in your role.
+If you don't want to create a reference cycle, don't store a reference to your subject in your add-on.
 Even though the ``__init__`` and ``__new__`` messages get the subject passed in, you are not under any obligation to *store* the subject, and often won't need to.
-Usually, the code that is accessing the role knows what subject is in use, and can pass the subject to the role's methods if needed.
-It's rare that the role really needs to keep a reference to the subject past the ``__new__()`` and ``__init__()`` calls.
+Usually, the code that is accessing the add-on knows what subject is in use, and can pass the subject to the add-on's methods if needed.
+It's rare that the add-on really needs to keep a reference to the subject past the ``__new__()`` and ``__init__()`` calls.

-Role instances will usually be garbage collected at the same time as their subject, unless there is some other reference to them.
+Add-on instances will usually be garbage collected at the same time as their subject, unless there is some other reference to them.
 If they keep a reference to their subject, their garbage collection may be delayed until Python's cycle collector is run.
 But if they don't keep a reference, they will